Heidi the Bodyworker

 I was hooked on my 3rd class but on my 7th class is when I decided to dedicate my life to helping people get out of pain without the use of surgery and pharmaceutical drugs, in which I have always been against.”

-The recipient wears loose, comfortable clothing and lies on a floor mat.
-The receiver will be positioned in a variety of yoga-like positions during the course of the massage, which is also combined with deep static and rhythmic pressures.
+The recipient wears loose, comfortable, stretchy clothing and lies on a floor mat.
+The receiver will be positioned in a variety of yoga-like positions during the course of the session, which is also combined with deep static and rhythmic pressures.

 Coaching the Body

 Trigger point therapy emerged from western medicine, and is documented in the 2-volume textbook, Myofascial Pain and Dysfunction: The Trigger Point Manual by Janet Travell, MD & David Simons, MD.
 Travell & Simons cite studies estimating that over 80% of pain presenting in clinics may be due to muscular causes.
-Thai Bodywork founder Chuck Duff originated the Clinical Thai Bodywork approach, combining Thai massage and trigger point therapy.
-We have successfully addressed a huge array of complaints and diagnoses - a partial list includes frozen shoulder, carpal tunnel syndrome, migraines, back pain, knee pain, plantar fasciitis, thoracic outlet syndrome, rotator cuff issues, and many more.
+Thai Bodywork founder Chuck Duff originated the Coaching The Body approach, combining Thai massage and trigger point therapy.
+Chuck says that we have successfully addressed a huge array of complaints and diagnoses - a partial list includes frozen shoulder, carpal tunnel syndrome, migraines, back pain, knee pain, plantar fasciitis, thoracic outlet syndrome, rotator cuff issues, and many more.
 We take a conservative approach, and if we feel that a physician referral is warranted we will do so.

 My goal is for us to work together so you can find personal freedom from pain.
-I am the only one practicing this “Coaching the Body” Technique in Louisiana!
+I am the only one practicing this “Coaching the Body” Technique in Louisiana at this present time!